 I didn’t get here quickly.
 You won’t either.

-I’d completely invested in my kids lives.
-I gave it my all, and I didn’t really want to let go.
+I spent the years raising our children completely invested.
+I gave it my all, and I in all honesty, I didn’t really want to let go.

 But… it wasn’t about me.